The 2024 San Diego Modern Home Tour

 The railings, rock garden and block brick in the home are original and indicative of true Mid-Century Modern design.
 The main bedroom was originally designed in the loft (yes, an open loft) and is still used as the main suite.
 Although unconventional, the views to the bay, the coast and as far as Mexico, are unbeatable.

-Note the kidney shaped pool that was constructed in the early 70’s which was the popular design of that time.
+Take a stroll to the side yard and note the kidney shaped pool that was constructed in the early 60’s which was the popular design of that time.

 images: James Leasure / MA+DS